On the Brun--Titchmarsh theorem. I: Backgrounds and main results

-We may call $\eqref{eq:C(varpi)-Burgess}$ a {\it Burgess-like constant} in the Brun--Titchmarsh theorem.
-Motohashi \cite{Mo73} took $C(\varpi)={16}/(8-3\varpi)$ for $\varpi<1/3,$ and the admissible range was shortly extended by Goldfeld \cite{Go75} to $\varpi<24/71.$ Iwaniec \cite{Iw82} obtained the same constant for all $\varpi<9/20,$ for which he utilized Burgess's estimate for short character sums:
+It is worthwhile to make a remark on the merit of Theorem \ref{thm:BT-generalmoduli<1/2}.
+Note that the choices \eqref{eq:C*(varpi):varpi<1/2} and \eqref{eq:C*(varpi):varpi<1/2,primemoduli} for $C^*(\varpi)$ are always positive for all $\varpi\in[9/20,1/2[$, and Theorem \ref{thm:BT-generalmoduli<1/2} improves all previously known bounds even if taking $C^*(\varpi)=0$ in \eqref{eq:C(varpi):varpi<1/2}.
+The gain coming from positive choices of $C^*(\varpi)$ arises from a suitable Buchstab iteration in the application of sieves, so that one may create {\it trilinear} structures in the remainder terms with the aid of the well-factorization of the linear sieve weight constructed by Iwaniec \cite{Iw80}.
+For general moduli, we estimate a twisted moment of character sums (see Lemma \ref{lm:weightedL-secondmoment-specialcoefficient}) by appealing to Kloostermania developed by Deshouillers and Iwaniec \cite{DI82}; and in the prime moduli case, the above choice for $C(\varpi)$ is independent of the Ramanujan--Petersson conjecture, and it will follow from another different approach, by appealing to a recent work of Blomer, Humphries, Khan and Milinovich \cite{BHKM20} on twisted fourth moment of Dirichlet $L$-functions to prime moduli (see Lemma \ref{lm:weightedL-fourthmoment} below).

-holds for any non-trivial Dirichlet character modulo $q$ and $r\in\{1,2,3\}$.
-Taking $r=2$, \eqref{eq:Burgesscharactersum} implies the so-called Burgess bound $L(\frac{1}{2},\chi)\ll q^{3/16+\varepsilon}$ for Dirichlet $L$-functions.
-The restriction $\varpi<9/20$ is quite essential in Iwaniec's approach, and Theorem $\ref{thm:BT-generalmoduli<1/2}$ modulo the Ramanujan--Petersson conjecture extends the validity of Iwaniec's constant in a much wider range.
-Different from \cite{Iw82}, our approach relies heavily on the well-factorization of the linear sieve weight constructed by Iwaniec \cite{Iw80} and Kloostermania developed by Deshouillers and Iwaniec \cite{DI82}.
-In the prime moduli case, the above choice for $C(\varpi)$ is independent from the Ramanujan--Petersson conjecture, and this will follow from another different approach, by appealing to a recent work of Blomer, Humphries, Khan and Milinovich \cite{BHKM20} on twisted fourth moment of Dirichlet $L$-functions to prime moduli.
-To echo the above convention of Burgess-like constant, we should mention that the bound in \cite{BHKM20} implies the above Burgess bound for $L(\frac{1}{2},\chi)$ from an approach completely different from character sums; see Proposition \ref{prop:BHKM} below.
+In fact, Motohashi \cite{Mo73} took $C(\varpi)={16}/(8-3\varpi)$ for $\varpi<1/3,$ and the admissible range was later extended by Goldfeld \cite{Go75} to $\varpi<24/71.$ Iwaniec \cite{Iw82} obtained the same constant for all $\varpi<9/20,$ for which he utilized Burgess's estimate for short character sums: